paul-ollis/clippets/docs/file_format.rst

 Tag names can optionally be added to a group by listing them inside (square) brackets.
 Tag names are single words; spaces are used to separate tag names.
 It is recommended that, as for group names you only use letters, digits, underscores and dashes for tag names.
-Spaces aroud the brackets are ignored.
+Spaces around the brackets are ignored.

 Some examples of adding tags to groups are: